yhzhu99/covid-ehr-benchmarks/README.md

 - Run following commands to train models.

     ```bash
-    python main.py --cfg configs/xxx.yaml [--cuda CUDA_NUM] [--db]
+    python main.py --cfg configs/xxx.yaml [--train] [--cuda CUDA_NUM] [--db]
     # Note:
+    # 1) use --train for training, only infererence stage if not
-    # 1) If you plan to use CUDA, use --cuda 0/1/2/...
+    # 2) If you plan to use CUDA, use --cuda 0/1/2/...
-    # 2) If you have configured database settings, you can use --db to upload performance after training to the database.
+    # 3) If you have configured database settings, you can use --db to upload performance after training to the database.
     ```

 ## Data Format